Ciprian-LocalPulse/meta-ecosystem-suite/README.md

 ---

-# License

-This project is released under the **MIT License**.

-See the **LICENSE** file for complete license information.

----

-## Copyright

-Copyright © 2026 Ciprian Stefan.
+Copyright © 2026 Ciprian Stefan Plesca.

-Released under the MIT License.
+All rights reserved.

-The MetaEcosystemSuite name, project branding, logos, documentation, and original artwork remain attributed to Ciprian Stefan.
+The MetaEcosystemSuite name, architecture, documentation, source code, branding, graphics, algorithms and all related intellectual property remain the exclusive property of Ciprian Stefan Plesca.